biocore/qiime/doc/scripts/supervised_learning.rst

         params.txt: a list of any non-default parameters used in training the model.

+It is strongly recommended that you remove low-depth samples and rare OTUs before running this script.
+This can drastically reduce the run-time, and in many circumstances will not hurt performance.
+It is also recommended to perform rarefaction to control for sampling effort before running this script.
+For example, to rarefy at depth 200, then remove remove OTUs present in < 10 samples run:

+`single_rarefaction.py <./single_rarefaction.html>`_ -i otu_table_filtered.txt -d 200 -o otu_table_rarefied200.txt
+`filter_otu_table.py <./filter_otu_table.html>`_ -i otu_table_rarefied200.txt -s 10

-By default, this script removes OTUs that are present in less than 10% of the samples.
-Run with "--show_params" to see how to set this manually.
+Run this script with "--show_params" to see how to set any model-specific parameters.
 For an overview of the application of supervised classification to microbiota, see PubMed ID 21039646.

 This script requires that R is installed and in the search path.
 To install R visit: http://www.r-project.org/.
-Once R is installed, run R and excecute the command "install.packages('randomForest')", then type q() to exit.
+Once R is installed, run R and excecute the command "install.packages("randomForest")", then type q() to exit.

 **Usage:** :file:`supervised_learning.py [options]`